WHERE WE ARE

 We are mindful of the needs retired and elderly people and our popular Third Wednesday Club brings nearly 30 people together every month to listen to a range of interesting speakers and to enjoy a chat and refreshments.

-We are also privileged to host activities for toddlers and children every week.
+We are also privileged to host activities for toddlers and children.